ravialdy/ravialdy.github.io/_posts/2023-10-15-reinforce-blog.md

 ## Introduction

 Welcome to my blog post!
-Today we're going to discuss about a very fascinating topic in the world of AI and Reinforcement Learning (RL) — the Policy Gradient REINFORCE Method.
+Today we are going to discuss about a very fascinating topic in the world of AI and Reinforcement Learning (RL) — the Policy Gradient REINFORCE Method.
 This method is quite famous for solving some complex problems in RL.
 Don't worry if you're new to this field; I'll try to keep things simple and easy to understand.
 First of all, I will be focusing on the background of the REINFORCE method and why it was proposed in the first place.

 ### Brief Recap about Reinforcement Learning